Community Greening Program

 - Design drawings for three Green Streets in climate-vulnerable neighborhoods

 The City is committed to working closely with residents on this program.
-A team of paid residents will help shape the program and engage with our community during the process.
+A team of paid residents are helping shape the program and engage with our community during the process.
 Involving residents from within the neighborhoods they serve is effective for community outreach because resident team members can personally connect with community members during outreach, build a foundation of trust, and support community buy-in for implementation.